 At the very beginning I was an hard surface modeler after the Industrial Design degree.
-At the Pool factory in the first five years of my career I had the chance to learn a lot, the small company grew up quickly from three to thirty people, it was amazing.
+At the Pool factory in the first five years of my career I had the chance to learn a lot, the company grew up from three to thirty people, it was an amazing journey.
 I’ve been involved in many roles but mostly I’ve started to learn the art of character rigging directly from some professionals coming from the united states, so I’ve become a “rigger” thanks to Giancarlo Lari, Filippo Costanzo, Peter Greenstone and Brad Blackbourne, in the company founded by Flaviano Pizzardi and Franco Tomassi.

 I’ve taken part of a long series of television commercials always with small but well organized teams.
 More or less I’ve worked with the same group of talented artists across different companies, that’s why at one point we have decided to build together a new company the Justeleven.
 It was very exciting, and it tested me also for different roles, I did always my specific activities like character rigging, a bit of coding, and compositing, but with a new attention for new things like bids, management, budgeting.